-It's hard work making a comedy.
-On the one hand, it's not an expensive genre demanding crazy CGI sequences and a huge stunt budget, but on the other, you can't just string together loads of gags and expect a masterpiece.
-For comedy to work in film, there has to be a solid story and character holding everything together.
-And there's another thing.
-I always find a cream pie to the face hilarious, but someone else might find that type of tomfoolery infuriating.
-For that reason alone, it's tough to furnish a comedy with universal humor that hits everyone's funnybone.
+Considering how effortless it looks, making a comedy movie ain't easy.
+Sure, anyone can crack a gag or retell an amusing anecdote, but there's more to crafting a top-notch chucklefest than that.
+On the one hand, it's not an expensive genre demanding crazy CGI sequences and a huge stunt budget.
+But on the other, you can't just string together loads of jokes and expect a masterpiece.
+For genuine comedy to work in film, there has to be a good story and solid characters holding everything together.
+And there's another thing; I always find a cream pie to the face hilarious, but someone else might find that type of tomfoolery less so.
+For that reason alone, it's tough to pepper a comedy with universal humour that hits everyone's funnybone.
 That's why the best way to discover what really tickles your ribs is by working your way through this list of the best 25 comedies on Netflix.
-There's bound to be at least one that works for you.
-Probably several, in fact.

 20. Spaceballs (1987)

 Over the years Star Wars spoofs have become commonplace.
 But Spaceballs is the definitive riff on the space opera.
 Mel Brooks writes and directs this retread of A New Hope that includes loads of nods to other sci-fi fare like Star Trek and Planet of the Apes.
 It's stuffed with daft puns (Rick Moranis' baddie wears a big helmet and is called Dark Helmet) and one-liners ("Use the Schwartz") that are unashamedly silly, none more so than the hilarious Alien ripoff.